Dasharo/docs/README.md

 By default, it will host a local copy od documentation at:
 `http://0.0.0.0:8000/`.

-If the following error occures `OSError: [Errno 98] Address already in use`, try using a different address by running the command `mkdocs serve -a localhost:12345` (the number is random).
+If the following error occurs `OSError: [Errno 98] Address already in use`, try using a different address by running the command `mkdocs serve -a localhost:12345` (the number is random).

-It is very important at this point to verify that the pages you have changed render correctly as HTML in local preview.
+It is crucial at this point to verify that the pages you have changed render correctly as HTML in local preview.

 ### Broken links checker